maiarar/qa-automation/README.md

 This project contains:

 - Collection with test suite for the `/post` resource of the JsonPlaceHolder API
 - Script to run newman automatically on this collection

+This project also has docker files for creating docker images, and also runs the tests through github actions.

 ## prerequisites